-The Bachelor of Arts is UQ’s largest program with over 40 study areas giving students the opportunity to explore the subjects they love across the humanities, social sciences and languages.
-The skills and capabilities students will gain in leadership, creativity, problem solving, empathy and communication is increasingly relevant to Australia’s current and future work force.
-Students can choose to undertake two majors, or a more concentrated extended major and a minor, plus a range of electives, tailoring the degree to suit their goals.
-Minors are available in each of the majors, and in the disciplines of gender studies, music psychology and studies in Australian culture.
+The Bachelor of Arts is UQ’s largest program with over 45 majors on offer, giving students the opportunity to explore the subjects they love across the humanities, arts, social sciences and languages.
+The skills and capabilities students will gain in leadership, creativity, problem solving, critical thinking and communication are increasingly relevant to all industries.
+Students can choose to undertake two majors, or an extended major and a minor, plus a range of electives, tailoring the program to suit their goals.
+Minors are available in each of the majors, and in the disciplines of Australian Studies, Gender Studies, Music Psychology and Russian.
 For more information, visit Bachelor of Arts at UQ.

 For additional information about the admissions criteria for UQ and for this course, refer to UQ’s website.